-There is no e-commerce without delivery, which means that Logistics is one of the most crucial aspects of this business. e-Commerce boom has opened an entirely new perspective for movers in the Logistics businesses as Logistics Service Providers (LSPs) are realizing that manufacturers are seeking Logistics companies that are capable of offering end-to-end support and value addition to their distribution channel, in a cost effective way.
+There is no e-commerce without delivery, which means that Logistics is one of the most crucial aspects of this business. the e-commerce boom has opened an entirely new perspective for movers in the Logistics businesses as Logistics Service Providers (LSPs) are realising that manufacturers are seeking Logistics companies that are capable of offering end-to-end support and value addition to their distribution channel, in a cost-effective way.
 This has placed the traditional Logistics industry in a competitive environment as they need to identify and implement effective Logistics strategies to be globally competitive.
-To achieve the necessary automation, scalability and profitability amidst the background of increased trade volumes, LSPs have adopted customized IT integrated solutions to streamline and control their operations.
-By infusing technology, Logistics players are gaining the much necessary visibility, profitability and control.
+To achieve the necessary automation, scalability and profitability amidst the background of increased trade volumes, LSPs have adopted customised IT-integrated solutions to streamline and control their operations.
+By infusing technology, Logistics players are gaining the much needed visibility, profitability and control.
 Digitally driven businesses promise ease of scalability, reduction of paperwork, elimination of error and drive significant accountability in this sector.
 All these factors have encouraged LSPs to expand their operations, which in turn has enlarged the share of the Logistics industry in the global economy.

-With such phenomenal potential ahead, the goal for Logistics players is now about being able to cater to customers’ demands for satisfactory Logistics transaction. e-Commerce industry players are looking for transformational solutions, both in technology and operational domains, to achieve a winning edge.
-For instance, e-tailors are forming partnerships with Third Party Logistics (3PL) firms to achieve an edge through effective last mile deliveries.
+With such phenomenal potential ahead, the goal for Logistics players is now about being able to cater to customers’ demands for satisfactory Logistics transactions. e-Commerce industry players are looking for transformational solutions, both in technology and operational domains, to achieve a winning edge.
+For instance, e-tailors are forming partnerships with Third Party Logistics (3PL) firms to achieve an edge through effective last-mile deliveries.

 This is because the transport partner is responsible fully or in parts for the following competition differentiators:

 AGENA, is a powerful, web-based tool capable of handling end-to-end Logistics operations for e-commerce trade, right from order integration to handling reverse Logistics.
-One of the key aspect of e-commerce is keeping shippers abreast of real-time status of their orders.
+One of the key aspects of e-commerce is keeping shippers abreast of the real-time status of their orders.
 With AGENA’s real-time trace and trace feature, customers can be kept informed about the consignment status at all times.
-It facilitates web-based integration with shipper’s portal and supports order validation and Pin-code based allocation for transport operator or Logistics partner.
+It facilitates web-based integration with the shipper’s portal and supports order validation and Pin-code based allocation for transport operators or Logistics partners.
 The application also manages financial transactions like COD management, auto bill generation and email, 3PL vendor bill, freight payments and contract management.
 It supports end-to-end e-commerce Logistics with in-built comprehensive features.

 The irreversible change is already here and has been observed in the way people interact, shop and search for products.
-Shopping patterns are undergoing transformation across the globe marketing analysts are researching and studying these changing trends to build strategies that would enable businesses to change with this context.
-Businesses are precisely targeting and designing their entire product lines, marketing strategies and operational strategies keeping a customer centric approach.
-Adding various technology driven experiences in-store and on-line for customers is one of the sure shot way to impact consumer behavior.
+Shopping patterns are undergoing transformation across the globe marketing analysts are researching and studying these changing trends to build strategies that would enable businesses to change in this context.
+Businesses are precisely targeting and designing their entire product lines, marketing strategies and operational strategies keeping a customer-centric approach.
+Adding various technology-driven experiences in-store and online for customers is one of the sure-shot ways to impact consumer behaviour.

 The application of technology and IT in the e-commerce space will drive transformational changes in the e-commerce and Logistics marketplace.
 This application is likely to impact consumer purchase decisions.
-From automated cars to the mass adoption of contactless payment, the technology of today may become a norm of tomorrow.
-Some of these future technologies are already seeing the light of the day in some geographies.
-However, the scale of impact that they shall have on e-commerce and shopping trends in general remains to be seen.
+From automated cars to the mass adoption of contactless payment, the technology of today may become the norm of tomorrow.
+Some of these future technologies are already seeing the light of day in some geographies.
+However, the scale of impact that they shall have on e-commerce and shopping trends, in general, remains to be seen.